Doctor insights on:

 Abdominal Ct Scan Interpretation

 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
 The table moves as the xray tube and detectors spin around the patient 10 times a second or more! the image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

 - Talk to a doctor live online for free

-- Abdominal ultrasound vs ct scan
+- Chest ct scan interpretation

 - Prep for abdominal ct scan

 - Ask a doctor a question free online

 - Abdominal ct scan barium

-- What does an abdominal ct scan
+- Abnormal abdominal ct scan

 - Talk to a radiologist online for free